AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 Best Practice: Organizations must continually audit mobile DLP strategies to adapt to emerging threats.
 This includes reviewing BYOD policies, updating security software, and conducting employee training on secure mobile practices.

-Case Study: Microsoft Intune for Secure Mobile Access
+Case Study: Microsoft Intune

 Regular audits revealed areas for improvement, prompting updates to their mobile security framework.
-This ensured secure handling of patient data while enabling healthcare workers to access systems from their personal devices.
+This ensured secure handling of patient data while enabling healthcare workers to access systems from their devices.

 10. Integrate Cloud-Based DLP with Mobile Solutions